Bauer-C/isms/README.md

 A signed certificate from a remote peer by the CA which is **locally trusted** proves the remote peer is trusted as well since the signature is only given by the CA after validing the certificate ownership.

 ## Public Key Infrastructure (PKI)
-For this reason a PKI is used.
-PKI takes advantage of *public-key cryptography* using **certificates** for each entity and corresponding **private keys** which never leaves the entities control i.e. only stored on the device it was generated on.
+The CA is arguably the main part of a PKI.
+Without trust a secure connection can't be established and CA is the entoty in a PKI which *give* trust to another entity.
+After trust is verified an encrypted connection may be established taking advantage of *public-key cryptography* using **certificates** for each entity and corresponding **private keys** which never leaves the entities control i.e. only stored on the device it was generated on.
-The *framework* allows for creating creating the unsigned certificate, keys, signing request (CSR) and for the CA entity creating and publishing CRLs, importing, signing certificates and CRLs and key life cycle management.
+Each entities certificate is signed by the CA after validating the ownership of the certificate and since every peer trusts the CA they therefore trust the certificates signed by it.
+This *framework* allows users t to create the unsigned certificate, corresponding private keys and signing requests (CSR), which is just a *self-signed* certificate.

 ## Certificate Authority (CA)
-A Certified Authority is a body that issues certificates to persons or organizations.
-The CA signs the certificate thereby authenticating the identity of the requestor.
-In,Addition,the CA stamps the certificate with an expiration date.The CA may return the certificate to the requesting system and /or post it in a repository.
+A Certified Authority is a body that issues certificates to entities after verifying their identity (correct ownership of the certificate).
+The CA then signs the certificate thereby authenticating the identity of the requestor.
+In Addition the CA *stamps* the certificate with an expiration date.
+The CA may return the certificate to the requesting system and/or post it in a repository.
+The CA entity on uses the PKI tools to create its self-signed certificate for destribution and manages the members (clients and server) certificates life-cycle by signing and revoking them if needed using *Certificate Revokation Lists* (CRLs).

 # Encryption and authentication methods
 OpenVPN supports several encryption and authentication methods allowing the client to prove to the server _"he is who he says he is"_ to establish a **secure and trusted VPN tunnel**.